-To prepare for GMAT, you need to have an active vocabulary as it helps to qualify the sections like Verbal section and AWA.
-There are two major techniques to build and enhance your word stock – 1.
+One of the basic requirements to prepare for the GMAT exam is it’s essential that you need to have an active vocabulary as it helps to qualify the sections like Verbal section and Analytical Writing Assessment.
+There are two major techniques to build and enhance your GMAT vocabulary and word stock – 1.
 Learning & 2.
-Application, i.e. learn new words and apply them in your day to day conversation.
+Application, i.e. to learn new words and apply them in your day-to-day conversation.

-Investing your time and effort in learning new words can be a delightful and profitable for you.
-Devoting 15 minutes every day will not only improve your vocabulary skills but also enhance your communication skills as in writing and conversing skills.
-To learn, don’t sit with the whole set of new words and a dictionary.
-In this post, we will discuss on how you can build your vocab by practising few simple steps.
+Investing your time and effort to learn new words can be a delightful and profitable experience for you.
+Devoting 15 minutes on a daily basis will not just improve your vocabulary skills but also enhance your communication skills as in writing and conversing skills.
+However, to learn you don’t need to sit with the whole set of new words and a dictionary.
+In this post, we will take you through on how you can build your vocabulary for GMAT by practicing a few simple steps.